 Some of Bowen's notable credits include his work opposite Uma Thurman in THE GIFT, as the repulsively funny Reggie in the Blumhouse horror anthology HOLIDAYS and his multiple incarnations of Jack in the drama A BOY CALLED PO and ALL FOR NIKKI.
 Andrew has also lent his impressive voice-over talents to brands from LEXUS, JEEP, NAVY & McDONALDS and some of the biggest video game titles of all time - including voicing the character of "JOHNNY CAGE" in WB’s massively successful video game series MORTAL KOMBAT series).

-Andrew shifted focus back to his storytelling aspirations in 2017 by writing, producing, editing, production designing, directing and acting in the comedic, sci-fi, action-adventure short film THE 716TH.
-Made with a budget of only 12K, the “M.A.S.H.” in deep space meets “Guardians Of The Galaxy” short’s ambitious combination of comedy, high adventure, endearing characters and incredible visual effects (lead by VFX supervisor and producing partner Jon Alvord) landed a world premier at The 2018 Tribeca Film Festival.
-The short’s overwhelmingly positive audience and critical reception led to it making its public debut on Amazon Prime Video's Film Festival Stars where the film has earned a 5 out of 5 STAR customer rating and was awarded a top prize for audience engagement.
+Having written multiple screenplays over the years, in his continuing efforts to expand his craft and skills as a storyteller, Andrew shifted his focus behind the camera again in 2018 - writing, producing, editing, production designing, directing and acting in a comedic “M.A.S.H.” in deep space meets “Guardians Of The Galaxy” , sci-fi, action-adventure short film called THE 716TH.
+Working with a budget of only 12K, the ambitious short’s combination of comedy, high adventure and incredible visual effects (lead by VFX supervisor and producing partner Jon Alvord) garnered attention from THE TRIBECA FILM FESTIVAL where it landed it's world premier.
+Overwhelmingly positive audience and critical reception led the short to make its public debut on Amazon Prime Video, where the film was awarded a bonus for audience engagement.